 wget --cut-dirs=#skips the specified number of directories down the URL before starting to download files.
 For example,

--nH --cut-dirs=1would change the specified path of “ftp.xemacs.org/pub/xemacs/” into simply “/xemacs/,” reducing the number of empty parent directories in the local download.
+-nH --cut-dirs=1would change the specified path of “ftp.xemacs.org/pub/xemacs/” into simply “/xemacs/” and reduce the number of empty parent directories in the local download.

 wget -R index.html/

 wget --reject index.htmlwill skip any files matching the specified file name.
-In this case it will exclude all the index files.
-The * character can be used as a wildcard, like “*.png,” which would skip all files with the PNG extension.
+In this case, it will exclude all the index files.
+The asterisk (*) is a wildcard, such as “*.png”.
+This would skip all files with the PNG extension.

 wget -i filespecifies target URLs from an input file.
-The input file must be an HTML file or be parsed as HTML with the additional flag
+This input file must be in HTML format, or you’ll need to use the

 wget --no-clobberwill not overwrite files that already exist in the destination.